petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/clustering.md

 * Configure a database for a clustered environment
 * Configure Elasticsearch for a clustered environment
-* Run two Liferay nodes in a cluster
+* Run two Liferay nodes in a horizontal cluster

 The first step is configuring a database.